BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ---

-After we have laid out the overall setup...
-One Sunday afternoon the couple sits down to set it all up.
+One Sunday afternoon the Alice and Bob sit down to set it all up.
 During their research, Bob and Alice came across an app called Transcend.
 It’s a mobile application specifically designed for long-term bitcoin custody.
 Alice and Bob each download the app on their phones and get started.
 Try out the prototype below.
 It covers the entire wallet creation process.

 <!--